ralafferty/ralafferty.github.io/pages/works-stories.md

 </script>

-## The Short Stories of R. A. Lafferty
+## The Short Stories of R.A.
+Lafferty

 <div>
 <b>Toggle On/Off:&nbsp;</b>